jonmadison/protoview/README.md

-to use this app you'll need to register for a dropbox API.
+To use this app you'll need to register for a dropbox app key for the Chooser.

-then copy appKeys.plist.dist to appKeys.plist and replace with your key and secret

-then set up a URL scheme.
+Then, set up a URL scheme.
 From DropBox doc:

 ##Creating a URL scheme